Mentor of the Year

 Joni S. Canby, DO

-Joni S. Canby, DO, of Youngstown, was nominated for the first-ever George L. Eckert, Jr, DO, Mentor of the Year award by Louis Volino, OMS III (right). , received the first , presented for the first time during the 2011 Ohio Osteopathic Symposium.
+Joni S. Canby, DO, of Youngstown, was nominated for the first-ever George L. Eckert, Jr, DO, Mentor of the Year award by Louis Volino, OMS III (right).
+The award was presented during the 2011 Ohio Osteopathic Symposium.